dglcinc/pivac/README.md

     "IN": 40
 }
 ```
+##TED5000

 * **`TED5000.status()`**: Returns JSON for the current PowerNow values of MTUs 1-4 from the URL `<my_ted_gateway_ip_or_hostname>/LiveData.xml`.
-All TED data is available; if you want more, modify this script.
-Example:
+All TED data is available; The configuration file allows you to specify any path from the `LiveData.xml` url using an XPath-style path, and the "friendly" name it should be mapped to.
+Example output using the sample yml file with `python pivac-provider.py pivac.TED5000 --format "pretty"`:

 ```
 {
-    "MTU1": 1161,
+    "MainPanel": 1161,
-    "MTU2": 398,
+    "SubPanel": 398,
-    "MTU3": 30,
-    "MTU4": 0
+    "HVAC": 30
 }
 ```
+##RedLink

 * **`Redlink.status(verbose=False)`**: Returns the current temperature, humidity, status, and name (as set on the thermostat) for every thermostat associated with the location defined on mytotalconnectcomfort.com.
 Temperature will be defined as on the thermostat.
 Humidity will be a whole number.
 Status will be one of "cool", "heat", "fanOn", or "off".
 Outdoor humidity is returned as "outhum".
 The key for each object is the thermostat identifier used in the RedLink registry. `verbose = True` causes the scraper to navigate to the sub-page for each thermostat, collect all available detailed data like setpoints, and return it as a nested JSON object for each thermostat; this option is slower, so don't use it unless you need it.
-Example (`verbose=False`):
+Example output using the sample yml file with `python pivac-provider.py pivac.RedLink --format "pretty"`:

 ```
 {